UrielGuy/bettercppsax/README.md

 ### State Managment

-One assumption made is that the parsing is somewhat recursive - an object can contain other instances of itself (making simple state machines harder to use for this), but also simplifying the set of events that need to be currently handled.
-This means that we can create a stack of parsers, where  a token is parsed, the parser can do one of 5 things:
+JSON is an hierarchical structure - you have objects and lists containing other objects, lists and scalars.
+Logically it might also be recursive, as an object of a certain schema or type might contain more objects of the same type.
+Hence, we need a datastructure that will allow us to save parsers that we can go to, and put in new ones.
+We have chosen a stack, as we push new parsers, use them for a while, and then pop them out to return to the previous parser.

+Given a token, a parser can tell the machanism to perform one of 5 things:

-* Ask to also receive the next token as well
+* Pass the next token to the same parser
-* Ask to pass the next token to a new parser pushed to the stack
+* Pass the next token to a new parser specified by the current parser
-* Ask to pass the currenrt token again to a new parser pushed to the stack
+* Pass the currenrt token again to a new parser specified by the current parser
-* Ask to finish its role and pass the next token back to the previous parser on the stack
+* Finish its work, and pass the next token to the parser that created it.
 * Report an error and stop the parsing.

-Given all that, a parser is just a functor of the following form:
+To accomplish all that, we created the following form for a parser:

 ```c++